nafizjiwa/REACT-REDUX-Complex-State/README.md

               For arrays and objects with mutable data use a spread operator(...)

 ## REDUCER COMPOSITION
-- A single reducer to manage every slice of the store's state ==> Follow a pattern --> Reducer Composition
+- For small appications a single reducer can manage every slice of the store's state
+- For large application follow --> Reducer Composition
 - Individual slice reducers are responsible for updating only one slice of the state
-- Their result are recombined by rootReducer to form a single state object.
+- Result are recombined by a rootReducer --> form a single state object.

--
+      #### REDUCER COMPOSITION PROCESS FOR EACH SLICE REDUCER
+            ==> Each called with incoming action and slice of state ==> Only receives its slice of state
+            ==> Then determines if they need an update or return state unchanged ==> rootReducer reassembles the updated slices by calling all reducers within itself
 -